-In these new writing prompts for 5th-grade students, your class will think about everything from their earliest friends and what’s best about getting older to tougher questions on peer pressure and the importance of giving.
+With our list of writing prompts for 5th-grade students, your middle school class is encouraged to think about everything from their earliest friends and what’s best about getting older to tougher questions on peer pressure and the importance of giving.

-Whether your students have written one journal entry or 100 journal entries, the practice of daily writing can have a positive impact on their lives.
-Ok, without further ado, here is that list of writing starters for 5th grade writers!
+So, whether your students write one journal entry or 100 journal entries, the practice of daily writing can and will have a positive impact on their lives.

 1. What is the difference between a privilege and a right?